-From May 27th to June 6th, 2017, we toured Nova Scotia as part of the Road to 150 campaign.
+From May 27th to June 6th, 2017, we toured Nova Scotia as part of the Road to 150 travel series.
 It was our second province during our 150-day road trip and what an incredible time we had.
 From the absolute natural beauty of Cape Breton Highlands National Park to the historic beauty of Halifax, the small town charm of Lunenburg, and the excitement of tidal bore rafting, Nova Scotia is an incredible province to explore.
 Although we accomplished a lot in ten days, we really only scratched the surface of this incredible east coast province.
 Whether you’re looking for that laid back East Coast charm, maritime history, or incredible natural wonders, Nova Scotia is the place to visit!

 Cape Breton Highlands National Park

 No trip to Nova Scotia is complete without a visit to the incredibly scenic Cape Breton Highlands!
 This incredible piece of nature is managed by Parks Canada and is home to the Cabot Trail, which is known as one of the most scenic drives in the world.
 You’ll also find plenty of hiking trails, mind-blowing views, wildlife, beaches, and waterfalls.

 Located right on the edge of Cape Breton Highlands National Park is a cute little Acadian French community called Chéticamp.
 This is a lovely place to stay for exploring the area and we couldn’t have picked a better bed & breakfast than Maison Fiset House.
 The home is beautiful, historic, incredibly spacious, and comes with a big tasty breakfast.
 It’s steps from the harbour and nearby the popular Harbour Restaurant.
 What more could you ask for?